 If you default on your debt, the lender may “write the debt off “as a loss.
 Even though the lender closes your account and writes off the debt, they can still sell the debt to a collector or pursue the balance themselves.
 It takes about six months of nonpayment for the lender to charge off a debt.

 It is discouraging to pay off a debt only to be rewarded with a lower credit score.
 This happens for a few reasons.
 One, you are no longer making installment payments.
 Two, if you closed a credit account, your available credit balance may have dropped, increasing utilization.
-Or, if you closed an older account, the average age of your accounts may lower.
+Or, if you closed an older account, the average age of your accounts may be lower.
 Don’t worry, it usually levels off quickly once the overall debt owed is recognized.

-We are here to help you become an informed renter and to save money.
 Check out these additional resources to help you meet your renting goals.

 Find low-cost banking accounts with no fees and mobile apps.
 Many require no minimum balance and do not charge overdraft fees.